viamrobotics/docs/docs/registry/configure.md

 ## Edit the configuration of a module from the Viam registry

-Once you have added a modular resource to your robot, you can view and edit the configuration of the underlying module from the **Modules** subtab:
+Once you have added a modular resource to your machine, you can view and edit the configuration of the underlying module from the **Modules** subtab:

 1. Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
 1. Click on the **Modules** subtab.
-   All modules you have added to your robot appear under the **Deployed** section.
+   All modules you have added to your machine appear under the **Deployed** section.

-This pane lists the models provided by the module, and any [components](/components/) or [services](/services/) on your robot that are currently using the module.
+This pane lists the models provided by the module, and any [components](/components/) or [services](/services/) on your machine that are currently using the module.
 You can also configure [how the module updates](#configure-version-update-management-for-a-registry-module) when a new version is available from the Viam registry, or [configure environment variables](#use-environment-variables-with-a-registry-module) for your module.

 {{<imgproc src="registry/configure/deployed-module-with-component.png" resize="1000x" declaredimensions=true alt="The module subtab of the config tab showing the realsense custom module configuration pane includes the update management section showing version update management options version type, set to Patch (X.Y.Z) and version set to 0.0.3">}}

 ### Configure version update management for a registry module

-When you add a module to your robot, you can also configure how that module updates itself when a newer version becomes available from the Viam registry.
+When you add a module to your machine, you can also configure how that module updates itself when a newer version becomes available from the Viam registry.
 By default, a newly-added module is set to pin to the specific patch release (**Patch (X.Y.Z)**) of the version you added, meaning that the module will _never automatically update itself_.

 If you wish to allow automatic module updates when a new version of the module becomes available in the Viam registry, you can set the **Version type** for your module in the **Modules** subtab.